-Everyone knows that being on the low carb, high-fat lifestyle means you must restrict sugars and processed carbs to fully benefit from keto, but specifics can get tricky.
+Most people know that being on the low carb, high-fat lifestyle means you must restrict sugars and processed carbs to fully benefit from keto, but specifics can get tricky.
 What about beans?
 They're a great source of protein and fiber, but can they fit into your keto lifestyle?

 In this article, we'll talk about:

-- What are beans
+- What beans really are

 - Keto-friendly, low carb beans